ckjpdx/pig-dice-game/README.md

-# Title
+# Pig Dice
-Pig Dice Game
+a game of pig dice made with jQuery

 ## Synopsis
 A very short game of pig dice; 24 point wins the game.
 Can you win in one lucky go?